The Truth About Vocal Nodules, Nodes, Polyps: Causes, Prevention, and Cures

 - Be careful with medication.
 Certain medications contain agents that dehydrate mucous membranes.
 While this may alleviate some of your cold symptoms, they also may dehydrate the vocal folds (cords).
 Use these medications carefully if you need them and drink more water.

 - Take care while sick.
 When a viral bug gets you down, your vocal folds become swollen.
 You may notice this will make your voice deeper, husky, or hoarse.
 It is important to treat your voice with some extra care when these illnesses occur.
+Try to avoid singing during times of illness.

 - Don't forget steam.
 Steam is great for the vocal cords.
 Inhale gently when in the shower to bring moisture to the throat.
 Or, boil water in a pot, remove from the stove and (taking care not to burn your face), inhale the steam.
 Adding a towel draped over the head during inhalation helps.